If you’ve never tried cryotherapy before, it’s natural to want to know exactly what happens before, during and after the session.

 First-Time Cryotherapy: Expectations vs Reality

 It’s completely normal to feel unsure before your first cryotherapy session.
-For most people, those nerves are psychological rather than physical.
+For most first-time visitors, those nerves usually come from not knowing what to expect.

 What often surprises first-time clients is how different the experience feels compared to what they expected.